pdromnt/tou_decomp/README.md

 Almost nothing.
 The code I got is essentialy heavily decompiling things with Ghidra and having a clanker help me with the hardest parts.
 Consider it like the scaffolding of what should be the game.

+- Sprite/Image Rendering
+- Particle/Entity Systems
+- Game States
+- Intro
+- Menus (95%)
 - Music
-- Basic sprite/image rendering
-- Particle systems
-- Basic game states
-- Intro
-- Basic menu implementation
+- Mouse and Keyboard Interactions

 ## Objective